emc-openstack/osp-deploy/cinder/README.md

-# Dell EMC Cinder driver containerization with OSP15
+# Dell EMC Cinder driver containerization with OSP16

 ## Overview

 This instruction provides detailed steps on how to enable the containerization of VNX and Unity Cinder driver on top of the OSP Cinder images.

-The Dell EMC Cinder container image contains following RPM packages:
+The Dell EMC Cinder container image contains following packages:

 - python-storops
 - python-persist-queue